The global skills and competency framework for the digital world

 (modified)

-Derives data management structures and metadata to support consistency of data retrieval, combination, analysis, pattern recognition and interpretation, throughout the organisation.
+Derives data management structures and metadata to support consistent data retrieval, combination, analysis, pattern recognition, and interpretation across the organisation.

 Data management: Level 6